joshmfrankel/joshmfrankel.github.io/_posts/2020/2020-06-16-a-journey-into-writing-union-queries-with-active-record.md

 ```

 We can leverage this fact with our implementation's output.
 Above we noticed that
-the from clause was non-sensical.
+the from clause was nonsensical.
 Combining both of these facts we can still
 gather unioned relations albeit in a slightly different format.

 Previously I stated, "we can substitute the table to query from to instead be the result of our union sql".
 Taking this to the next logical step from what we've learned, we can transition to using the better supported `.where(id: ...)` syntax